abinit/abinit/doc/tutorial/gwr1.md

 Once the results are converged with respect to [[gwr_boxcutmin]], you may start to increase [[gwr_ntau]] while adjusting the number of MPI processes accordingly (you are not using multidatasets, right?)
 Finally, refine the BZ sampling to ensure full convergence.
-Note that, due to cancellations of errors, QP gaps that are differences between QP energies are usually muche easier to convergence than the absolute QP values.
+Note that, due to cancellations of errors, QP gaps (differences between QP energies) are usually muche easier to convergence than the QP values.

 ### GWR calculations with two different BZ meshes.